microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/SQL Server Migration to Azure.md

 # SQL Server Migration to Azure Readiness Resources

-This learning plan aggregates content for understanding and successfully migrating databases into Microsoft Azure.
-Specifically, this plan covers the migration of relational databases, primarily SQL Server, MySQL, Postgres, and MariaDB, with a specific emphasis on SQL Server because of the number of deployment options available.
+This learning plan aggregates content for understanding and successfully migrating SQL Server databases into Microsoft Azure.

 In any database migration, it is important to have the source system documented in order to evaluate target options.
 For the source system, a minimum amount of information needed includes: